 Beyond research, I love nature and doing outdoor sports such as hiking, climbing, ski touring, cycling, swimming and diving.
-Also, I like reading, good food, cooking, beer and football (yes, watching it on TV and giving uneducated and inexperienced comments).

 - 2013-present, PhD student, Institute of Evolutionary Biology and Environmental Studies,